Prodanet/PimcoreCIHubRESTApiConnector/README.md

 Therefore, it can be used to connect Pimcore to other systems or to connect Front-End applications.

+## Support

+We are the owner of The Pimcore Connector Bundle due to our commitment to the Open Source community and the amazing users of Pimcore Systems around the world.
+An as any OpenSource Project the support if provided by the community for free.

+Here is the GitHub Community Board if you like to collaborate with the community on how to improve or enhance the Pimcore Connector Bundle.

+In addition, if you consider commercial Pimcore Implementation we are ready to help with Implementation and adapting it to your Corporate needs.
+We do offer commercial support as BrandOriented for specific commercial Pimcore implementations.
+To get more details about the process and maybe involved cost, please contact us: sales@brandoriented.io, https://pimcore.effiana.com.

+So you can choose what works best for you.

 ## Features in a nutshell
 * Configure a schema and expose data like with other DataHub adapters via Drag & Drop.
 * All data gets indexed in Elasticsearch indices and delivered from there (no additional load on the database